showermat/squashserve/README.md

   - **High compression**.
 This was partially achieved by using XZ, which currently provides some of the best compression ratios available.
 However, the effectiveness was decreased by the necessity of compressing each file separately to enable random access.
 There is currently a modest improvement over ZIP, but I am looking for ways to further improve this ratio.

+  - **Total encapsulation**, so that a volume can be transferred as a single file.
+OpenZIM separates the search index from the ZIM file, which requires each user to index files before they can be searched.
+ZSR aims to encapsulate all data necessary to use the archive in a single file.

   - **Ability to reconstruct the original file tree**.
 OpenZIM places all files in a flat system of "namespaces" and does not support hierarchical organization.
 Since one of the aims of this project is to allow modification of the archive, it was necessary to have a format that conserved the original directory structure.

   - **Emphasis on read speed**.
 Although writing archives is important, the intended scenario involves archives being read much more frequently than they are written.
 The XZ compression used in the format is much slower than ZIP compression, and the archive must be completely decompressed and rewritten if changes are to be made, but there is a small size improvement and the lightweight nature of the format makes decompression fast enough to allow most pages to load within a second or two on my computer.